Quick Start

 Refresh the app, then check whether the lesson is still unassigned in your Library.
 If needed, open the Space and use Assign existing lesson.
 Deleted lessons are removed from Space views.

-Confirm the member is linked with the correct Connect Code and that the lesson is assigned to the Space.
+Confirm the member joined with the correct invite link and that the lesson is assigned to the Space.
 If delivery still looks wrong, contact support with the Space name and lesson title.

 Can I use Arco without recording anything?